Tingena compsogramma

 Tingena compsogramma is a species of moth in the family Oecophoridae.
 It is endemic to New Zealand and has been observed in the North and South Islands.
-This species inhabits native forest and adults are on the win from December until March.
+This species inhabits native forest and adults are on the wing from December until March.

 Taxonomy

 This species was first described by Edward Meyrick in 1920 using specimens collected by George Hudson along the Buller River in December and named Borkhausenia compsogramma.
 George Hudson discussed and illustrated this species under the same name in his 1928 publication The butterflies and moths of New Zealand.
 In 1988 J. S. Dugdale placed this species in the genus Tingena.
 The male lectotype specimen is held at the Natural History Museum, London.

 Description

 Meyrick described this species as follows: